homiedopie/beberlei.de/2008/06/30/implementing-zend-auth-acl-and-caching.rst

 sharing the same cached views.

 In the last days I came across two in depth tutorials on Zend\_Acl and Zend\_Auth integration to MVC.
-Most people propably saw the DevZone article "`Zend\_Acl and MVC Integration (part
+Most people probably saw the DevZone article "`Zend\_Acl and MVC Integration (part
 1) <http://devzone.zend.com/article/3509-Zend_Acl-and-MVC-Integration-Part-I-Basic-Use>`_"
 by Aldemar Bernal on the Frameworks Frontpage.
 Another good article was